 Human Rights and Indigenous Peoples Clinic

-In addition to working on their projects and/or cases, students attend a two-hour weekly seminar focused on lawyering skills but also:
+In addition to working on their projects and/or cases, students attend a two-hour weekly seminar focused on lawyering skills, such as interviewing, counseling and drafting, but also:

-- Explores the unique aspects of representing tribal governments;
+- Explores the unique aspects of representing tribal governments, governments generally, and non-profit organizations;/li>

-- Covers advance topics of federal Indian law such as tribal court jurisdiction and practice and the New England Indian settlement acts;
+- Covers the fundamental principles of federal Indian law as well some advance topics such as tribal court jurisdiction and practice and the New England Indian settlement acts, and

-- Examines international human rights law as it applies to indigenous peoples; and
+- Examines international human rights law as it applies to Indigenous Peoples.

 Through their experience, students will gain transferable lawyering skills such as interviewing, legal strategizing, drafting, resolving ethical issues that arise, and counseling.
 For students interested in a career in government, the Clinic provides a unique opportunity to learn and experience what that type of work may entail.
 Students will be asked to critically reflect on their performance in clinic and seminar as an integral part of the learning experience.
 Although not a requirement, students who have completed the course on Indigenous Peoples Rights and U.S. Law or a course on human rights will be given preference.
 Students must have completed or be currently enrolled in Evidence.
 Please contact Nicole Friederichs, practitioner-in-residence, with any questions.